Exploring hidden sectors with two-particle angular correlations at future $e^{+}e^{-}$ colliders: Introduction

+In particular, long-range near-side (so-called) ridges appear in two-particle angular correlations, while different theoretical explanations have been put forward to understand this initially unexpected phenomenon \cite{Shuryak:2007fu,Dumitru:2008wn,Bozek:2013uha,Dusling:2015gta,Sanchis-Lozano:2016qda,Sanchis-Lozano:2017aur,Noronha:2024dtq}.
+Almost all of {those theories} require the existence of {an} unconventional state of matter at the primary interaction of the collision (like{, for example, } quark--gluon plasma), ultimately yielding collective effects among final-state SM particles.
+On the other hand, no {explicit} ridge-like signal was found in the \eee data analysed by ALEPH~\cite{Badea:2019vey} and Belle~\cite{Belle:2022fvl,Belle:2022ars} experiments, except for recent claims in Ref.~\cite{Chen:2023njr} at the highest available energy and high multiplicity of the former.

+{Motivated} by such unexpected correlation structures found in high-energy collisions, we { investigate} possible anomalies (not { limited to} ridge effects) in both azimuthal and (pseudo) rapidity correlations { to clarify on insights} into unknown stages of matter on top of the QCD parton shower.
+We focus on two-particle angular correlations as a way of searching for BSM at future high-energy $e^+ e^-$ colliders, { which offer} a { significantly} cleaner environment than hadron colliders in { both} theoretical and experimental respects.
+For instance, QCD effects on matter under extreme temperature and density conditions ({for example} , leading, to the {gluon--gluon condensate} \cite{Gelis:2010nm}) cannot be reached in $e^+ e^-$ collisions due to the { absence} of { initial-state} gluonic fields and beam remnants.
+Let us also emphasize that the scope of the { this} study {is limited} to the search for new phenomena in leptonic collisions, and { does not trivially extend to} hadron colliders { such as} the LHC.

-In this work, we focus on two-particle angular correlations as a way to look for BSM physics at future high-energy $e^+ e^-$ colliders.
-The theoretical framework is based on the so-called \textit{Hidden Valley} (HV) scenario, which stands for a wide class of models with one or more hidden sectors beyond the SM, with new (valley) particles whose mass can vary from zero to one hundred GeV.
+The theoretical framework of {new physics} (NP) { explored} in this {paper} is based on the so-called Hidden Valley (HV) scenario, which actually { encompasses a broad} class of models with one or more hidden sectors beyond the SM.
+Thereby, new (valley) particles { with masses} {below about} 100 GeV { can} arise, surviving { current experimental constraints (see discussion in \mbox{Section \ref{sec:hv_pheno})}, and contribute} to the partonic cascade, { ultimately} yielding final-state \mbox{SM particles.}

-\section{Two-particle angular correlations}
+\section{Two-Particle Angular Correlations}

-The clean environment of \eee collisions, in contrast to hadronic collisions, is especially suitable to define a reference frame whose $z$-axis lies along the direction of the back-to-back jets in most events.
-The thrust reference frame has been used throughout this work, so the rapidity $y$ of a particle always refers to the thrust or $z$-axis.
-The azimuthal angle $\phi$ is defined as usual on the transverse plane to the thrust axis, event by event.
-Note that only rapidity and azimuthal differences of two final-state SM particles labelled as `1' and `2', $\Delta y \equiv y_1-y_2$, $\Delta \phi \equiv \phi_1-\phi_2$, are used in our study.
+clean {enough} environment of \eee collisions, in contrast to hadronic collisions, is { particularly well-suited for defining} a reference frame whose $z$-axis { aligns with} the direction of the back-to-back jets in most events. { {The} thrust reference frame} {is adopted in this study, } so the rapidity $y$ of a particle { is always defined with respect} to the thrust or $z$-axis.
+The azimuthal angle $\phi$ is defined, as {most ofetn considered,} on the transverse plane to the thrust axis, { on an event{-by-}event basis}.
+Note that only rapidity and azimuthal{-angle (azimuthal)} differences of two final-state SM charged {particles 1 and 2,} $\Delta y \equiv y_1-y_2$ {and} $\Delta \phi \equiv \phi_1-\phi_2$, {respectively,} { are considered } {throughout the } study.

 The two-particle correlation function is defined as